celest-dev/website/docs/get-started.md

 }
 ```

 That's all you need to define your API!
-Now, you can connect your Flutter app to your cloud functions by using the code-generated client as shown in the following example.
+Now, you can connect your Flutter app to your cloud functions by using the Celest client as shown in the following example.
 Replace the contents of the `main.dart` file in your Flutter app to the following code-snippet.

 ```dart
 import 'package:flutter/material.dart';